moonsettler/hwba/README.md

 ## Concept

 * Only reveal secrets in plain text on the display of the hardware wallet!
-* Always encrypt communication with unsecured device!
+* Cryptograhically secure communication of critical secrets via unsecured device!
 * Use the seed+passphrase as the root and single point of failure of secret management!
 * Use the cryptographic primitives of the bitcoin protocol already present in the hardware wallets as much as possible!
 * Do not complicate the recovery protocols for hardware wallets with any additional data they must store!